Artanisx/Arta2DEngine/Documentation/userguide.md

    This method will return as a float the current FPS.
 It needs to be called inside Update() to have this value change and be, well, updated each frame.

+* public static Vector2 GetCenterPosition(GraphicsDevice graphicsDevice, BaseObject baseObject, int xOffset = 0, int yOffset = 0)

+   This method will return a Vector2 calculated to get the related position.
+Useful for positioning stuff in relation to the window.

+* public static Vector2 GetTopCenterPosition(GraphicsDevice graphicsDevice, BaseObject baseObject, int xOffset = 0, int yOffset = 0)

+   This method will return a Vector2 calculated to get the related position.
+Useful for positioning stuff in relation to the window.

+* public static Vector2 GetBottomCenterPosition(GraphicsDevice graphicsDevice, BaseObject baseObject, int xOffset = 0, int yOffset = 0)

+   This method will return a Vector2 calculated to get the related position.
+Useful for positioning stuff in relation to the window.

+* public static Vector2 GetBottomLeftPosition(GraphicsDevice graphicsDevice, BaseObject baseObject, int xOffset = 0, int yOffset = 0)

+   This method will return a Vector2 calculated to get the related position.
+Useful for positioning stuff in relation to the window.

+* public static Vector2 GetBottomRightPosition(GraphicsDevice graphicsDevice, BaseObject baseObject, int xOffset = 0, int yOffset = 0)

+   This method will return a Vector2 calculated to get the related position.
+Useful for positioning stuff in relation to the window.

+* public static Vector2 GetTopRightPosition(GraphicsDevice graphicsDevice, BaseObject baseObject, int xOffset = 0, int yOffset = 0)

+   This method will return a Vector2 calculated to get the related position.
+Useful for positioning stuff in relation to the window.

 [Go back to Classes](#classes).

 ### <a name="camera2d"></a>Camera2D